-These fragments, which are among Ebenezer's Parkman's sermons, were delivered to two prisoners who faced execution.
-Although unnamed, the first (in chronological order), was John Hamilton (or, as he sometimes called himself, Hugh Henderson), who was executed for burglary, November 24, 1737.
-Jabez Green was executed for murder, October 21, 1742.
+These fragments, which are among Ebenezer's Parkman's sermons, were delivered to two prisoners who faced execution: John Hamilton (or, as he sometimes called himself, Hugh Henderson), who was executed for burglary on November 24, 1737, and Jabez Green, who was executed for murder on October 21, 1742.

 The extant portions of Parkman's diary for 1737 cover February 13-March 30 and September 20-November 24.
-On Saturday, September 24, Parkman received a request from Hamilton that he visit the prisoner.
+On Saturday, September 24, he received a request from Hamilton for a visit.
 Accordingly, on Monday Parkman rode to Worcester and met with Hamilton at the jail: "Among other Questions, I asked him his true Name?
 He answered Hugh Henderson.
 He acquainted me with his Birth and Baptism etc. He was much concerned and distressed about his state, and ready to confess himself a great Sinner, etc. I prayed with him.
 He requested I would come and see him again."